apache/incubator-annotator-website/README.md

 Run `yarn serve` to build the demo and docs as well as serve and watch (with live reload on changes to the `src/` directory *only*).

+Note: if you receive a `ERR_OSSL_EVP_UNSUPPORTED` error, you can resolve this by using the legacy SSL provider: `export NODE_OPTIONS=--openssl-legacy-provider`

 ## Organizing

 We also use the [Milestones](https://github.com/apache/incubator-annotator-website/milestones?direction=asc&sort=due_date&state=open) for [this repo on GitHub](https://github.com/apache/incubator-annotator-website/) to track our quarterly board reports.